dopetrader97/G.E.N.I.E.-Development/FREERINGGOLD /Opposition Breifs /🪽HAIL MARY REPLY BRIEF TO THE DISTRICT ATTORNEY’S OMNIBUS OPPOSITION 2.0 🪽.md

-Understood.
-Below is your **revised and final version** of the **REPLY BRIEF TO THE DISTRICT ATTORNEY’S OMNIBUS OPPOSITION**, with all corrections now made:

-- The date of the DA’s opposition is corrected to **April 3, 2025**;
-- All emojis have been removed for formal formatting;
-- The structure and tone are maintained to match court-ready standards.

----

 # REPLY BRIEF TO THE DISTRICT ATTORNEY’S OMNIBUS OPPOSITION
 ### Refuting April 3 Filing and Affirmatively Establishing Brady & Franks Violations